 - On day one, try to do most of your communicating in Open Forums.
 This will give everyone access to the ongoing discussions, and allow all to learn together.

-- Create Posts in the Ryver Tips/FAQ Forum that include:
+- Create Topics in the Ryver Tips/FAQ Forum that include:

 - Ryver User’s Guide.

 - Links to the desktop apps (Windows, Mac, Linux) and mobile apps (Android, iOS)

 - Ryver Tutorials, Ryver support site link and other ideas